 What Are My Defenses?

 The defenses for a Leesburg possession of drug paraphernalia charge include your typical illegal warrant, illegal stop, search, and seizure, and constructive possession litigation, there are lots more defenses, including, if they tested it, and where/when it was found.
 To sustain charge of possession of drug paraphernalia, the State was required to prove not merely that individual possessed drug paraphernalia, but that he possessed drug paraphernalia and either used it, or intended to use it, to inhale a controlled substance.
 C.M. v.
 State, 83 So.
 3d 947 (Fla.
 Dist.
 Ct.
 App.
 2012).
 The state must also prove knowledge and dominion and control.

 What are my options?

 Some of the ways to minimize a Clermont drug paraphernalia charge are: pretrial diversion if you qualify or can get the state to allow you in.
-If diversion is not an option than the goal is to avoid probation and an adjudication of guilt.
+If diversion is not an option and the State can prove the case than the goal is to avoid probation and an adjudication of guilt.
 A Lake County paraphernalia attorney can also file a motion to suppress in some cases.
 A motion to suppress can result in the case being dismissed.

 It is important to consult with experienced Lake County paraphernalia attorney.
-Call Kelly Johnson at 352-735-4342 today to set up a free consultation and case evaluation for your Mount Dora paraphernalia charge.
+Call Kevin Pitts at 352-508-7575 today to set up a free consultation and case evaluation for your Mount Dora paraphernalia charge.